-- 1. The randori demonstration does not require a tournament size tatami. - 2.1 Skill demonstration must be a part of the competition for the more advanced judoka.
-For this age group skill demonstrations may be performed in a group setting under direction of the instructor. - 2.2 White belts of this age group must be involved in Skill demonstration only and not in standing randori; however they can be involved in newaza randori. - 2.3 Grip is allowed only at the front of the judogi gripping hand cannot fully cross the "frontal plane" of movement of Uke; HOWEVER, a grip behind the back around the shoulder or lower back is allowed as long as it is followed by an immediate and continuous attack. - 3.1 A Tournament format for this age group must allow all participants to have a minimum competitive experience of a few minutes of fighting. - 3.2 The recommended format is Round Robin in which each judoka is having three to four bouts. - 3.3 Only in cases when one of the competitors dominates by scoring three ippon's in a row, the judge may halt this bout mercy rule.
-The bouts may be judged by one referee which often can be an older judoka in training and such referee should be supervised from the matside by experienced instructor/sensei.
+- 1. The randori demonstration does not require a tournament size tatami. - 2. - 2.1.
+Skill demonstration must be a part of the competition for the more advanced judoka.
+For this age group, skill demonstrations may be performed in a group setting under direction of the instructor. - 2.2.
+White belts of this age group must be involved in skill demonstration only and not in standing randori; however they can be involved in ne-waza randori. - 2.3.
+Grip is allowed only at the front of the judogi gripping hand cannot fully cross the "frontal plane" of movement of Uke; HOWEVER, a grip behind the back around the shoulder or lower back is allowed as long as it is followed by an immediate and continuous attack. - 3. - 3.1.
+A tournament format for this age group must allow all participants to have a minimum competitive experience of a few minutes of fighting. - 3.2.
+The recommended format is round robin in, which each judoka is having three to four bouts. - 3.3.
+Only in cases when one of the competitors dominates by scoring three ippon's in a row, the judge may halt this bout mercy rule.
+The bouts may be judged by one referee which often can be an older judoka in training and such referee should be supervised from the mat side by an experienced instructor/sensei.
 There is no need for an accurate scorekeeping.
-The referee role is to educate more than evaluate I.e. no shido should be given for a first time offence and explanation should be provided why certain action is not allowed; Also, referee should use a common sense in judging when and if to apply the "mercy" rule. - 3.4 If there is a need for a formal judging, the recommended scoring system is electronic tool that allows for a formal classification available at: http://www.asahiscore.com - All participants in this format should be rewarded with medals or other tournament recognition symbols.
-The intention of this format of event is to introduce children to a more formal event environment and expose them to competitive experience that allows for extended learning few minutes of a bout rather than a few seconds as it often is when "adult" judo regulations are applied in competition of children. - 4.
-The following actions/techniques are not allowed: - 4.1 Kansetsu and shime waza. - 4.2 Head locking with a grip over or around the neck. both in Tachi and ne Waza i.e. no neck squeezing is allowed in kesa gatame-see U8 rules for details; no kubi nage throw. - 4.3 All drop down techniques, which start on one or both knees. - 4.4 Tani otoshi. - 4.5 Makikomi waza and sutemi waza. - 4.6 counterrotaion techniques against one legged throws will not be scored i.e against uchi mata or harai goshi - 5.
-Weigh-in (if conducted) in judogi pants and shirts; no exceptions and no weight tolerance.
+The referee's role is to educate more than evaluate i.e. no shido should be given for a first-time offence and explanation should be provided why a certain action is not allowed.
+Also, referee should use a common sense in judging when and if to apply the "mercy" rule.

+3.4.
+If there is a need for a formal judging, the recommended scoring system is an electronic tool that allows for a formal classification.

+All participants in this format should be rewarded with medals or other tournament recognition symbols.
+The intention of this format of event is to introduce children to a more formal event environment and expose them to competitive experience that allows for extended learning - few minutes of a bout rather than a few seconds, as it often is when "adult" judo regulations are applied in a children's competition.

+- 4. The following actions/techniques are not allowed: - 4.1.
+Kansetsu and shime-waza. - 4.2.
+Head locking with a grip over or around the neck, both in tachi and ne-waza i.e. no neck squeezing is allowed in kesa-gatame see U8 rules for details; no kubi nage throw. - 4.3.
+All drop down techniques, which start on one or both knees. - 4.4.
+Tani-otoshi. - 4.5.
+Makikomi-waza and sutemi-waza. - 4.6.
+Counterrotation techniques against one-legged throws will not be scored i.e against uchimata or harai-goshi - 5.
+Weigh-in (if conducted) should be in judogi pants and shirts; no exceptions and no weight tolerance.